gabrielflorit/script-8.github.io/README.md

 # script-8

 ## TODO
+- modify canvas api:
+  - don't allow rects like 1xN or Nx1
+  - add a line call

 - add sound
   - initial sfx state should be {},
     - and we should handle the null bars in notespad